-394 Marlborough was designed by architect Samuel D. Kelley and built in 1885 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
-John Shapleigh is shown as the owner on the original building permit application, dated April 6, 1885, and on the final building inspection report, dated October 29, 1886..
+394 Marlborough was designed by architect Samuel D. Kelley and built 1885-1886 by building contractor John W. Shapleigh, for speculative sale, one of three contiguous houses (390-392-394 Marlborough).
+He is shown as the owner of 394 Marlborough on the original building permit application, dated April 6, 1885, and on the final building inspection report, dated October 29, 1886.

-They continued to live at 394 Marlborough in 1899, but had moved to Newton by 1900.
-They continued to own 394 Marlborough.
+Guy and Harriet Lamkin continued to live at 394 Marlborough during the 1898-1899 winter season, but moved thereafter to Newton Centre.
+Harriet Lamkin continued to own 394 Marlborough and lease it to others.

-By the 1899-1900 winter season, 394 Marlborough was the home of stockbroker Rogers Lewis Barstow, a widower, his sister, Eliza Barstow, and his unmarried children, Alice and Ezra Barstow.
+By the 1899-1900 winter season, 394 Marlborough was the home of stockbroker Rogers Lewis Barstow, a widower, and his sister, Eliza Barstow.
 They previously had lived at The Charlesgate at 535 Beacon.
-They also maintained a home in Mattapoisett.
+During the 1879-1880 winter season, they had lived at 388 Beacon, where his wife, Sarah C. (Baker) Barstow, had died in December of 1879.
+Rogers and Sarah Barstow’s unmarried children, Alice R. Barstow and Ezra Baker Barstow, lived with him at 394 Marlborough.
+He also maintained a home in Mattapoisett.

 By 1905, 394 Marlborough had become medical offices and a lodging house.

-It was the home of Mrs. Margaret Preston (Campbell) Dunlop, the widow of John Dunlop, who probably was the lodging house operator.
+It was the home of Margaret Preston (Campbell) Dunlop, the widow of John Dunlop, who probably was the lodging house operator.
 She previously had lived at 374 Newbury.
-She continued to live at 394 Marlborough in 1909, but moved thereafter.
+She also was proprietor of The Boylston, a summer resort on Marblehead Neck.
+She continued to live at 394 Marlborough in 1909, but moved thereafter and by 1911 her winter residence was with her son, James W. Dunlop, in Medford, Oregon.

 Among the lodgers at 394 Marlborough from 1905 through 1909 was Dr. Robert Patrick Fair.
 By 1910, he had moved to an apartment at 481 Beacon.